ws1993/bilive/docs/models.md

-# whisper 参数模型
+# whisper model parameters

-本项目采用 [OpenAI 开源的 whisper 模型](https://github.com/openai/whisper)进行 Automatic Speech Recognition (ASR) 任务。
+This project uses the [OpenAI's open source whisper model](https://github.com/openai/whisper) for Automatic Speech Recognition (ASR) tasks.

-## 模型信息
+## Model information
-模型基本参数参数及链接如下，注意 GPU 显存必须大于所需 VRAM：
+The basic parameters and links of the model are as follows, note that the GPU VRAM must be greater than the required VRAM:

 > [!TIP]
-> 如果追求识别准确率，推荐使用参数量 `small` 及以上的模型。
+> If you pursue recognition accuracy, it is recommended to use models with parameters `small` or above.

 |  Size  | Parameters | Multilingual model | Required VRAM |
 |:------:|:----------:|:------------------:|:-------------:|